yodertv/Reminders/doc/README.md

 - Add a print feature.

 ### Version 0.5.2 (10.22.2016)
 - Need to calculate number of rows visible and scroll to add index if possible.
+Use varible.
 - Check on angular version.
 Angular home page demos use 1.5.8.
-- Footer size to changes between pages and based on content size.
+- Footer size changes between pages and based on content size.
 - Move text input filed to end of list until end of list is obscured.
 Then dock in the footer as it does now.
 Should fix Bug(#42).
 - Refactored file names to reflect the new use case of list instead of history.
-Eliminated one html file.
+Eliminated one partial html file.

 ### Version 0.5.1 (10.15.2016)
 - Using apple reminders as a model.
 Have merged TodoCtrl with ListCtrl.